New bar, restaurant and gym COVID-19 restrictions expected in Minnesota

 The anticipated new restrictions come as Minnesota is seeing a record number of COVID-19 hospitalizations, which are putting stress on the health care system, which is also taxed by admissions related to car accidents, heart attacks, strokes and other emergencies.

-Hospitals are also have difficulty scheduling health care workers to care for patients, either because they themselves have become infected or if they have had a high risk exposure to someone with COVID-19.
-Under health guidelines, those exposures means the health care workers must quarantine for 14 days.
+Hospitals also have difficulty scheduling health care workers to care for patients, either because they themselves have become infected or they had a high risk exposure to someone with COVID-19.
+Under health guidelines, those exposures mean the health care workers must quarantine for 14 days.

 “The hospital space is going to become much more of a concern over the next three weeks,” Walz said.